 Congratulations—your business has picked up enough that your old spreadsheet system isn’t cutting it!
 That’s a good problem to have, and one that can be easily addressed by a Client Management System.

 Before you pull out your credit card to get the software your friend has, though, I recommend giving a few programs a trial run.
 You should definitely solicit (and give weight to) colleagues’ recommendations, but remember that you may have slightly different needs, budgets, and personal preferences.

-Before I subscribed to Honeybook, I tested out two other competing software packages.
+Before I subscribed to HoneyBook, I tested out two other competing small business management platforms.
 I was ready to pull the trigger on one based on my experience with the two-week trial and a glowing referral from a web designer.
-But one thing that was lacking from that CMS nagged me, so I tried out Honeybook before making a decision.
+But one thing that was lacking from that CMS nagged me, so I tried out HoneyBook before making a decision.
 And that final trial run felt “just right,” as Baby Bear might say.

 The bottom line: You may be impatient (I was!) during a two-month period of putting systems to the test.
 In the end, though, this due diligence will help your business.

 - Why Systems Improve Your Productivity, Revenue, and Quality of Life

 - Systems Made Simple: How to Maximize Your Time & Increase Your Efficiency

 - How Automation and Working Efficiently Can Lead to a Better Client Experience